180D-FW-2021/Team5/docs/README.md

 Note that the hardware car is not described in detail here.
 Currently we have no schematic of the car to share, but the car is based on an [L293 H-bridge](https://www.adafruit.com/product/807) and 2 9V DC motors, and an industrious user could investigate the code in the `hardware` directory to determine pin assignments on the RPi.
 Refer to the following info on how the H–Bridge works: [Direction Truth Table](https://drive.google.com/file/d/1n0UCoyRyvaSpgobGnBY8AHq8t6nLdRKh/view?usp=sharing), [H-Bridge Pinout](https://drive.google.com/file/d/1lcsleWE-I3sc4Y-wqP7EvscM3ZZQUWd-/view?usp=sharing).

 ### Arena
 The arena has 3 main components: the boundary, the dots, and the car.
 These components are differentiated by their shape and color.
-The boundary will always be the outline of the white poster board, the dots are represented by solid black rectangles/squares, and the car is marked with a black circle.
-For the arena to be valid, there must be a white poster board with at least two dots and the car fully within its bounds.
+The boundary is described by a black inset border on the poster, about a half inch from the edge, the dots are represented by solid black rectangles/squares, and the car is marked with a black circle.
+For the arena to be valid, there must be a white poster board with its black border, at least two dots, and the car fully within its bounds.

 The arena is overseen by the external camera.
 This can be a standard webcam or a smartphone running [DroidCam](https://www.dev47apps.com/).
-Importantly, the code assumes this camera is a secondary webcam for the controller laptop.
-If this camera is the primary webcam, change [this line](https://github.com/180D-FW-2021/Team5/blob/main/camera/overhead.py#L41) in `camera/overhead.py` to

-    self.camera = cv.VideoCapture(0)
+Since this camera is likely not the default camera of the laptop, one will need to use the startup script described later to determine its device handle to ensure the game runs properly.

 ### Gesture RPi
 These setup instructions are adapted from lab 4.